 - One mid-range woofer

-The Sonos Play:1 and Sonos One are excellent sounding speakers for their small size, delivering plenty of punch and a good range.
-The Symfonisk Table Lamp Wi-Fi Speaker features the same sound architecture as the Play:1 and Sonos One but re-engineered for the lamp.
+The Sonos Play:1, Sonos One SL and Sonos One are excellent sounding speakers for their small size, delivering plenty of punch and a good range.
+The Symfonisk Table Lamp Wi-Fi Speaker features the same sound architecture as the Play:1, Sonos One SL and Sonos One but re-engineered for the lamp.
 So while it might look like a lamp, it has all the right ingredients to sound great too.
 And sound great it certainly does.

 There's a good range, great volume, bass levels are punchy, and treble is crisp too.
 As with most Sonos speakers, it's on the bassier side, but you can adjust the bass and treble through the Sonos app as you can with other Sonos speakers to suit your preferences.

-It doesn't deliver the power of the Play:3 or Play:5, but the Table Lamp Speaker sounds great for its size and price point.
+It doesn't deliver the power of the Sonos Move or Play:5, but the Table Lamp Speaker sounds great for its size and price point.
 It's also more powerful than the Symfonisk Book Shelf Wi-Fi Speaker.

 The Sonos Ikea Symfonisk Table Lamp Speaker isn't as subtle in its look as the Book Shelf Speaker, demanding more space in your home, but it's a great piece of design and one that should be applauded for its dual functionality.